agryman/jgs-rotenberg-ledger/README.md

 # jgs-rotenberg-ledger
 The JGS Rotenberg Ledger

-This project contains PHP scripts for accessing the images of the Rotenberg Ledger.
+This PHP web application provides access to the images of the Rotenberg Ledger.